spatialfruitsalad/pomelo/README.md

 `periodic_x`,`periodic_y`,`periodic_z`: periodc in one direction and hard walls in the other two directions `none`: system inside a hard box

-The parameter `boxsz` is the size of the box that is used by pomelo.
+The parameters `boxsx`,`boxsy`,`boxsz` define the size of the box in x,y and z direction that is used by pomelo.
+By only stating `boxsz` the other values are set to the same value as well.
+By adding the parameter `box_origin_center` the box dimensions go from -boxs(*xyz)/2 to boxs(*xyz)/2.
+Otherwise the box dimensions go from 0 to boxs(*xyz).
 The parameter `percolating_cluster` changes output files for a more convenient handling of cells with percolating features (for now it is designed for generating surface structures).
 The other parameters are not important for pomelo.

 ### Pomelo workflow (generic)